Aric Almirola Hospitalized After NASCAR Crash with Danica Patrick, Joey Logano

-The Go Bowling 400 was halted with 67 laps remaining on Saturday night following a three-car wreck involving Aric Almirola, Danica Patrick and Joey Logano that resulted in Almirola being stretchered off the track before he was loaded into an ambulance.
+The Go Bowling 400 was halted with 67 laps remaining Saturday night following a three-car wreck involving Aric Almirola, Danica Patrick and Joey Logano that resulted in Almirola's being stretchered off the track before he was loaded into an ambulance.

 Jerry Bonkowski of NBC Sports reported Almirola was airlifted to University of Kansas Medical Center.

+Richard Petty Motorsports later announced that "Almirola was alert after the accident as safety professionals removed him from the car.
+He was transported by helicopter to a local medical facility for evaluation.
+He is in stable condition and will be held overnight for further observation."

-The crash occurred on the 40th lap of the race's final stage when Logano's front right tire appeared to go flat, which sent him into the side of Patrick's car.
+The crash occurred on the 40th lap of the race's final stage when Logano's front right tire appeared to go flat, sending him into the side of Patrick's car.

 Fox Sports relayed video of the crash on Twitter: